ABRSM Performance Diplomas LRSM FRSM ARSM

 There’s an obvious implication here that the Diploma recital can be recorded in your own home, and that the presence of an audience is voluntary.
 And the published Qualification Specification confirms:

-It certainly seems odd that one can acquire all eight ABRSM Performance Grades, Associate, Licentiate and Fellowship professional diplomas without once playing in front of another person.
+It certainly seems odd that one can acquire all eight ABRSM Performance Grades, Associate, Licentiate and Fellowship professional diplomas without ever once playing in front of another person.
+How ever can this possibly be right, or appropriately encourage the art of performance?

 Clearly, a wealthy candidate could hire a lovely hall blessed with the finest grand piano, advertise for an appreciative audience, and pay a film crew.
 It would, in a very real sense, be wrong for those candidates to receive no additional credit for their best efforts, but is clearly unfair to those who don’t have thousands to spend.